 The table only shows operations that originated the errors, so there may be fewer operations in the table than the diagram.
 Operations are considered to be originating errors if they have no descendant spans with errors.

-The Tags with Errors table shows you tags that may be correlated with the increase in errors—these tags more often appear on spans with errors.
-It also allows you to compare the errors per minute of spans with those tags in the baseline and the regression windows.
-Because tags provide contextual data about a span, this table can often give you clues to what might be causing the errors.
+The Attributes with Errors table shows you attributes that may be correlated with the increase in errors—that is, these attributes more often appear on spans with errors.
+It also allows you to compare the errors per minute in the baseline and the regression windows.
+Because attributes provide contextual data about a span, this table can often give you clues to what might be causing the errors.

 Learn more about Correlations

 A standard method of identifying the root cause of a performance regression is to manually comb through traces and search for common system attributes associated with that regression.
-With Correlations, Lightstep helps you find attributes correlated with latency and errors automatically.
+With Correlations, Cloud Observability helps you find attributes correlated with latency and errors automatically.

-Lightstep Correlations search over all the span data in all traces that the current query participates in and finds patterns in that data for latency and error contribution, looking at service/operation pairs and tags.
-This analysis allows you to identify services, operations, and tags that are meaningfully associated with observed regressions.
+Correlations search over all the span data in all traces that the current query participates in and finds patterns in that data for latency and error contribution, looking at service/operation pairs and attributes.
+This analysis allows you to identify services, operations, and attributes that are meaningfully associated with observed regressions.
 By surfacing statistical relationships between these system attributes, you can quickly generate and validate hypotheses during a root cause investigation.
 You can learn more about correlations here

 For example, in the image below you can see that the